ceminess/hugo-theme-hello-friend-ng-cloudflare-comments/README.md

 ### Code highlighting

-By default the theme is using PrismJS to color your code syntax.
-All you need to do is to wrap you code like this:
+By default the theme is using Hugo's builtin code syntax highlighter.
+All you need to do is to wrap your code like this:

 <pre>
 ``` html